My heart will always ache: Mum of Aberdeen student Emily Drouet marks five years since her death | Press and Journal

 Fiona has tried to make a difference since her loss

+At Aberdeen Sheriff Court, Milligan admitted acting in a threatening or abusive manner towards Emily, sending messages with offensive content and assaulting her by choking her.

+He was sentenced to 12 months’ supervision and ordered to carry out 180 hours of unpaid work, later reduced to 120 hours.

-Since the tragedy occurred, and despite her anger at Milligan avoiding a prison sentence – he was sentenced to 180 hours community service and given a 12-month supervision order – Fiona has worked with educational and governmental bodies to create new initiatives in a bid to help people who suffer as her daughter did.
+Since the tragedy occurred, and despite her anger at Milligan avoiding a prison sentence, Fiona has worked with educational and governmental bodies to create new initiatives in a bid to help people who suffer as her daughter did.

-It is an ongoing process, but she believes the campaign is already making progress.
+It is an ongoing process, but Fiona believes the campaign is already making progress.

 She said: “After losing Emily, I felt there was no choice but to ensure that nobody else was plunged into this darkness.